llamakc/llamakc.github.io/_posts/2023-12-10-via-ferrata-of-middle-age.md

 *I find your hair in the strangest of best places*

 Ask me where I've been when I appear lost&#151;
-The crow taps a window to trade this heartburn
+Crows tap the window to trade this heartburn
-heart again for a coin and loose cigarette as
+heart again for coins and loose cigarettes while
 *antecessor ex machina* hold the world mute,
-what's a dream you never wake from&#151;
+another dream you never wake from&#151;
 ...
 Tell me
 ---